sbt/junit-interface/README.txt

   +a  Turn off -a.
 Takes precedence over -a.

-  -tests=<REGEXPS>  Run only the tests whose names match one of the specified
+  --tests=<REGEXPS>  Run only the tests whose names match one of the specified
       regular expressions (in a comma-separated list).
 Non-matched tests are ignored.
 Only individual test cases are matched, not test classes.
 Use sbt's "test-only" command instead to match test classes.